Phrenzi/slate/source/includes/_management_transactions.md

   }
 }
 ```
-This endpoint required manager authentication, and create transaction records.
+This endpoint authenticated by `Manager Token`, and create transaction records.

 ### HTTP Request